FelixLabelle/felixlabelle.github.io/_posts/2025-1-1-direction_for_the_year.md

 	1. https://aclanthology.org/P18-2072/
 6. Meta learning literature (honestly I'm less familiar with this area of research.
 Need to read more here)
 7. Optimal Experiment literature (honestly I'm less familiar with this area of research.
 Need to read more here)
+8. [This paper primarily discusses the role of choice of metric and statistics on how strong apparent correlation is between # FLOPs and downstream performance.](https://arxiv.org/pdf/2406.04391).
+This paper gets rather close to characterization, but stops short of considering measures beyond pretraining FLOPs.
 ## Road Map for 2025

 Below is a roadmap that defines initial steps to develop characterization in NLP.
 The steps (for now) consist of: